jamesk-rs/fts/README.md

 If you want to monitor multiple devices at once -- install tmux.

+Copy 'bin/config.local.example-linux' (works for Linux and Windows WSL) or 'bin/config.local.example-macos' to 'bin/config.local' and edit it.
-You must edit `bin/config.local` to set serial ports for your ESP32 boards, see below.
+You have to configure serial ports for your ESP32 boards, see below.

 ## Set serial port paths